xaedes/ros_cmake_generate_dependency/README.md

 ## Example usage:

-Suppose you have some libraries that wish to link against, but each one has its own weird convention how to properly link against it:
+Suppose you have some libraries that you wish to link against, but each one has its own weird convention how to properly link:

 ```cmake
 target_link_libraries(${LIBRARY_NAME} PUBLIC SomeFancyLibrary)